Rewriting the Neurodivergent Narrative: Patrick Chorley, Rowing, Climbing

 Patrick Chorley.
 Credit: Koice Media

-He also praised the inclusive nature of his club: people from all walks of life ending up in the same boat—literally and metaphorically.
+He also praised the inclusive spirit of his rowing club, where people from all walks of life end up in the same boat—both literally and metaphorically.

 Unlocking Strengths Through Sport

 Patrick’s neurodivergence hasn’t just been a challenge—it’s part of what makes him exceptional.
-Pursuing sport in his own time and way allowed him to optimise his unique strengths.
-He found a particular talent for coxing, not only because of his small stature (sorry Patrick!), but due to his 3D spatial thinking.
+Pursuing sport in his own time and way allowed him to optimise his unique strengths, such as visual-spatial reasoning.

 Patrick Chorley.
 Credit: Koice Media